 On a tablecloth: Boil some water, and stretch the stained section over a glass bowl in the sink.
 Add salt to the stain, then pour boiling water over it from at least a foot above carefully.
 Turn to hydrogen peroxide if this tactic falls short.

 SB TIP: While many taut the effectiveness of pouring white wine on top of red wine, we urge you to steer clear of this method.
 There are many other handy items to grab first.
 Wine Away is another product designed to treat red wine that many have found useful.

-STAIN CULPRIT: FOOD-BASED GREASE & OIL
+How to get out: FOOD-BASED GREASE & OIL STAINS

 On clothes: Once the stain is scraped (and you have removed the garment from your body), rinse with cold water from the back of the stain until the water runs clear.
 While it’s still moist from the rinse, gently rub with a small amount of dishwashing soap (Like Dawn … and not to be confused with dishwashing detergent, used for other stains) in a circular motion from the center outward.
 Let it sit for 10 to 15 minutes, then rinse out the soap before normal wash.